kanikarajpal/fare-o-cab/README.md

 ## Fare-o-cab

 An app that could predict the approximate cab fare of your ride.
+Hosted at - https://fare-o-cab.herokuapp.com/

 ## Features